 activators BashActivator,CShellActivator,FishActivator,PowerShellActivator,PythonActivator,XonshActivator

-Open your terminal and change your directory where you have created your virtual environment.
+Open your terminal and change the directory where you have created your virtual environment.

 deactivate